MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bookmarks/create-bookmarks.md

 ## Create a bookmark

-For information about creating effective titles, descriptions, keywords, and more, see [Planning your content](../setup/plan-your-content.md).
+For information about creating effective titles, descriptions, keywords, and more, see [Plan your content](../setup/plan-your-content.md).

 1. Go to the Microsoft Search Admin portal